 Our evidence to this point suggests that higher minimum wages lead, in the longer run, to increases in poverty and the share of families on public assistance.
 We find some evidence that the EITC has positive longer-run employment effects, but we do not find significant evidence of longer-run effects on poverty or public assistance.
-Finally, we find evidence that more generous welfare benefits lead to higher poverty and public assistance in the longer-run.
-In this section, we present additional evidence that addresses three potential limitations of our analysis.
-First, it is difficult to capture the effects of welfare reform in a limited set of variables.
-Second, it is difficult to identify long-term effects of policy - let alone of multiple policies.
-Third - and potentially related to the prior point, there are some anomalous estimates in some of our previous tables - in particular, the negative contemporaneous employment effects of the EITC (Table 3), the positive contemporaneous effects of the EITC on poverty, for the low education specifications (Table 5), and the rather large positive contemporaneous effects of the minimum wage on poverty.
-With regard to the second and third limitations, we explore additional evidence to understand the sources of identification for our longer-run policy effects.
+Finally, we find some evidence that more generous welfare benefits lead to higher poverty and public assistance in the longer-run.
+In this section, we present additional evidence that addresses potential limitations of our analysis, and extensions of our analysis intended to provide a better understanding of our estimated effects, including what identifies them.

+Some of these additional analyses are motivated by anomalous estimates in some of our previous tables - in particular, the negative contemporaneous employment effects of the EITC (Table 3), the positive contemporaneous effects of the EITC on poverty for the low education specifications (Table 5), and the rather large positive contemporaneous effects of the minimum wage on poverty.